amerpersonal/Tickets4Sale/README.md

 ## Calculating inventory

 For calculating inventory, a [bulk version of getting reservations data is used](/blob/master/src/main/scala/tickets4sale/services/TicketOrderServiceFactory.scala#L38).
 This way, we do not execute expensive query on database for each show.
 This solution also has it's own constraints and limits.
 If there are millions of records in database, this query would be a quite expensive in terms of execution time.
 We may pass additional parameter - array of show titles for which to return reserved tickets counts.
 Since not all shows are running at all on a certain performance date.

+Regarding implementation of these function, we could also use a recursion to build a final inventory.
+That way, we would avoid using groupBy which is known as not so well performant.
+But given a restricted amount of time I had to do this task, I did this in the most straightforward way.
+Using recursion would be a nice add on.

+## Serialisation

+[spray-json](https://github.com/spray/spray-json) is used for serialisation and deserialisation od data.
+There are certainly better options, like [Circe.io](https://circe.github.io/circe/), which has a much neater syntax, but as I am more familiar with Spray, I decided to use it.

+## Pricing

+There is a requirements section which talks about different prices for tickets, based on show genre.
+Prices are not used or calculated anywhere inside a solution, since no user story is explicitly asking for a pricing mechanism.
+Of course, it could be a nice add on.
+We would add price property to each ticket order.
+That would enable us to run some nice calculations of Ticket4Sale profit and  to create a financial reports.

 ## Tests